Skip to content

 prowler <provider> --list-services

-For executing specific checks or services you can use options -c/checks or -s/services:
+Execute specific checks or services using -c/checks or -s/services:

 prowler azure --checks storage_blob_public_access_level_is_disabled